 So, in the end, I stopped drinking at all.
 High time for this — if I didn’t stop at that point, I would have become wreckage in a few years.
 The recent popularity of non-alcoholic wines and beers helped me in sticking to this decision.
 The non-alcoholic drinks far improved in quality over the past few years and were recently massively adopted by Dutch restaurants.
 Now, I can go out for drinks without a necessity to be the only person by the table who doesn’t have a glass next to their plate.
 What a bliss.

 In this job, work is never finished.
 Yet you have a strong motivation to improve in every hour and every minute.
 As a result, you can work yourself to utter exhaustion.
 I don’t even remember when was the last time I slept for eight hours.
 A long time ago for sure.
-And will happen after the lockdown, when it’s time to travel and the opportunities to speak in public from the comfort of your own home are no longer there?
+And what will happen after the lockdown, when it’s time to travel and the opportunities to speak in public from the comfort of your own home are no longer there?
 I don’t even dare to think about this now.

 I’m of Polish origin.
 After many years of working in English, you still use some language peculiarities as a non-native.
 Unfortunately, some people can judge your competencies by that and trust you less, regardless of how professional and well-informed you are.
 Just use more bottleneck to add to the pot.

 In career advisory, you need to develop a very good memory for people.
 I always had a good episodic memory: I remembered single events and sequences of events, who said what, and what was the reaction.
 I also had a good memory for facts such as numbers or dates.
 As an undergrad, I didn’t even note phone numbers from friends because I was automatically memorizing them after hearing the sequence of digits just once.
-I also had a relatively good spatial orientation: I could walk for two hours through the streets of a stranger city just once, and come back the same way without a mistake.
+I also had a relatively good spatial orientation.
+I could walk for two hours through the streets of a stranger city just once, and come back the same way without a mistake.

 BUT, even though I’m a people person, I was never good with people’s faces or names.
 I was also messing professions and other personal data such as the city of residence or nationality.
 During my undergraduate and graduate studies, a lot of people got an offense when — after talking to them for half an hour at some conference or public event — I didn’t recognize their faces the next time I met them.
-Sometimes, someone was saying, “Hi!” and smiling to me in the street and I was freezing as I didn’t remember the circumstances around our first meeting.
+Sometimes, someone was saying, “Hi!” and smiling to me in the street.
+And I was freezing as I didn’t remember the circumstances around our first meeting.
 And I felt relief only after they explained to me why they had said, “Hi!” in the first place.

 Now, while working as a career advisor, I felt like this might become a serious weakness.
 So, I had to quickly come up with a system to start effectively remembering people, their names, their faces, and everything about their competencies, CVs, bios, interests, with every possible detail including their nightmares from childhood and the names of their cats.
-I still have a long way to go but I feel confident that at the moment, my memory for people is over average.
+I still have a long way to go.
+But I feel confident that at the moment, my memory for people is over average.
 And I no longer experience the faux-pas situations that I experienced in the past.

 Unlike other professions like a priest or a lawyer, a career advisor is not legally protected with the confidentiality clause.
-Confidentiality clause means that whatever you hear from your client, you should keep to yourself — and if you do that, you will be fine no matter what kind of person your client is, and what they’ve done in their life.
+Confidentiality clause means that whatever you hear from your client, you should keep to yourself.
+And if you do that, you will be fine no matter what kind of person your client is, and what they’ve done in their life.